 Four hundred miles of coastline provide picturesque pathways and winding trails for long walks.
 From Fort Adams Bay Walk offering unobstructed views of the setting sun in Jamestown, to the 3.5-mile Cliff Walk combining the natural beauty of the ocean with the architectural history of the Gilded Age, Newport is the perfect place to enjoy the fresh air.
 Sticks for fetching included.

-Panoramic views of the ocean, waves crashing on the magnificent bluffs, century-old celebrated mansions—it’s no wonder visitors from around the globe place Cliff Walk at the top of their “must-do” list.
-We have a feeling salty sea breeze and wide open space make it a "must-do" for your dog, too.
+Panoramic views of the ocean, waves crashing on the rocky coastline, century-old celebrated mansions—it’s no wonder visitors from around the globe place Cliff Walk at the top of their “must-do” list.
+We have a feeling salty sea breeze and wide-open space make it a "must-do" for your dog, too.

 The East Bay Bike Path is the first multi-town bike path built in Rhode Island.
 It travels 14.5 miles from India Point Park in Providence to Independence Park in Bristol, passing through a number of parks and scenic sights.